-Pursuant to Chapter 3307 of the Revised Code, the Retirement Board has discretionary authority over how much, if any, of the associated health care costs will be absorbed by STRS Ohio.
+Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
+Active employee members do not contribute to the Health Care Plan.
 Nearly all health care plan enrollees, for the most recent year, pay a portion of the health care costs in the form of a monthly premium.
+Under Ohio law, funding for post-employment health care may be deducted from employer contributions, currently 14 percent of covered payroll.
+For the fiscal year ended June 30, 2018, STRS did not allocate any employer contributions to post-employment health care.